 -

-Cream the margarine and sugar together for a couple of minutes until pale and fluffy
+Cream 225g margarine and 200g caster sugar together for a couple of minutes until pale and fluffy

 -

-Add in the eggs one at a time mixing after each addition
+Add in 3 eggs one at a time mixing after each addition

 -

-Add in the flour, baking powder, salt, cinnamon and orange zest and mix until completed combined
+Add in 250g plain flour, 1½ tsp baking powder, a pinch of salt, ¼ tsp cinnamon and zest of 1 orange and mix until completed combined

 -

-Add in the yogurt and cranberries reserving the juice they have been soaking in.
+Add in 120g yogurt and the soaked cranberries reserving the juice they have been soaking in.
 Mix until just combined

 -

 Pour the cake mix into the lined tin and level.
-Bake in the oven for 55-60 minutes until golden brown and a cocktail stick comes out clean.
-Allow to cool in the tin for 15 minutes or so before turning out onto a wire rack to cool completely
+Bake in the oven for 55-60 minutes until golden brown and a cocktail stick comes out clean

 -

-Once the cake is completely cool, make the drizzle by mixing the orange juice that the cranberries were soaked in with the additional orange juice and icing sugar.
-Drizzle across the cake and serve
+Once the cake is completely cool, make the drizzle by mixing 2 tbsp orange juice that the cranberries were soaked in and 100g icing sugar

 Recipe Notes